 This podcast is hosted by Patrick O’Shaughnessy, CEO of O’Shaughnessy Asset Management.
 He meets weekly with investors, founders and CEOs to learn all things business building and investing.

 The podcast is designed for smart investing professionals and entrepreneurs but is enjoyable and easy to consume.
-It offers insight on building competitive advantages, successful business strategies and what makes a business attractive to investors.
-Here are links to the Apple and Spotify pages for this top investing podcast.
+Furthermore, it offers insight on building competitive advantages, successful business strategies and what makes a business attractive to investors.
+This top investing podcast can be found on Apple and Spotify.

 The Stacking Benjamins Podcast

 Average Episode Length: 1 to 1.5 hours

 Joe Saul-Sehy hosts this podcast along with the “other guy” OG.
 The hosts talk financial headlines, meet with finance experts and creatives and share inspiring stories… all from Joe’s mom’s half-finished basement.

 This show can teach you about saving, investing and risk management in a fun and functional way.
 So, if you enjoy chatty, laid back money talk with lots of humor, this investing podcast is for you.
 However, this podcast might not be your cup of tea if you’re looking for stricter, more fast-paced financial insight.
 To learn more, here’s the Stacking Benjamins website.